Platformus/Platformus-Docs/fundamentals/platformus_core/roles.rst

 Roles
 =====

 Roles are used to group the permissions.
-For now, you can’t assign a permission to a user directly, it is only possible to assign a role.
+You can’t assign a permission to a user directly, it is only possible to assign a role.
 You can manage them (create, edit, and delete) from the backend using the :guilabel:`Audience/Roles` section:

 .. image:: /images/fundamentals/audience/roles/1.png

-Each role has name, code, position, and other fields.
+Each role has name, code, position, and other fields:

 .. image:: /images/fundamentals/audience/roles/2.png